Amistad Way

 Repairing Community, Remembering Together

-Amistad Way weaves restorative practice, political education, and ancestral traditions so communities can address harm, reclaim power, and nurture belonging.
-We partner with neighbors, organizations, and coalitions to seed durable structures for mutual care and shared leadership.
+Amistad Way weaves spirituality and ancestral wisdom with restorative practices so communities can address harm, reclaim power, and nurture belonging.
+We partner with neighbors, organizations, and coalitions to seed durable structures for mutual care.

 Our Stewards

 Creates ways of community repair and reclamation, bringing wisdom as an ordained minister working across races, generations and religions and as a former attorney.
-Centers voices often overlooked in public decisions.
+Centers those who have been denied justice and accountability.

 Michael Gordon

-Holds restorative circles and facilitates workshops in spiritual practices that integrate joy and sorrow, using wisdom from personal grief and decades of working with children and families living without a home.
+Hosts restorative circles and facilitates workshops in spiritual practices that integrate joy and sorrow, using wisdom from her spiritual journey with grief and decades of working with children and families as a psychologist and educator.

 Advocates for ways to provide companionship in our neighborhoods and organizations, with wisdom gained from a quarter century of working as a chaplain with people struggling with mental illness on the streets of Seattle .